 Date: Account #

-Please be advised that due near future. the economic impact of COVID-19, I may need to make payment arrangements in the
+Please be advised that due to arrangements in the near futu the economic impact of COVID-19, I may need to make paymere. ∍nt

 Name

 Date: Account #

-Please be advised that due near future. the economic impact of COVID-19, I may need to make payment arrangements in the
+Please be advised that due to arrangements in the near futu the economic impact of COVID-19, I may need to make paymere. ∍nt

-Sincerely, Name
+Name

-Date: Account #
+Date:

-Please be advised that due near future. the economic impact of COVID-19, I may need to make payment arrangements in the
+Please be advised that due to arrangements in the near futu the economic impact of COVID-19, I may need to make paymere. ∍nt

 Name

 Date: Account #

-Please be advised that due near future. the economic impact of COVID-19, I may need to make payment arrangements in the
+Please be advised that due to arrangements in the near futu the economic impact of COVID-19, I may need to make paymere. ∍nt

-• Name
+Name

 Date: Account #

-Please be advised that due near future. the economic impact of COVID-19, I may need to make payment arrangements in the
+Please be advised that due to arrangements in the near futu the economic impact of COVID-19, I may need to make paymere. ∍nt

-Name
+Sincerely, Name